-Brevard County shall designate coastal high hazard areas to be those areas below the elevation of the Category 1 storm surge elevation as established by a Sea, Lake and Overland Surges from Hurricanes (SLOSH) computerized storm surge model, as defined in Chapter 163, Florida Statute (see Map 7).
+Brevard County shall designate coastal high hazard areas to be those areas below the elevation of the Category 1 storm surge elevation as established by a Sea, Lake and Overland Surges from Hurricanes (SLOSH) computerized storm surge model, as defined in Chapter 163, Florida Statute (see Map 73).

-Brevard County shall not support or finance new local transportation corridors which lie within the coastal high hazard zone or areas zoned as Environmental Area, except where there are no other cost-feasible alternatives.
+Brevard County shall not support or finance new local transportation corridors which lie within the coastal high hazard areazene or areas zoned as Environmental Area, except where there are no other cost-feasible alternatives.
 Corresponding improvements may only be considered when the facilitation of such improvements is needed to support the densities programmed on the Future Land Use Map (FLUM) series of the Comprehensive Plan.

-Brevard County should not locate sewer and water transmission lines within the coastal high hazard zone, except where there is no cost-feasible alternative and where practical due to engineering, safety and cost considerations, and where necessary utilizing existing rights-of-way.
+Brevard County should not locate sewer and water transmission lines within the coastal high hazard area zene, except where there is no practical and cost-feasible alternative and where practical due to engineering, safety and cost considerations, and where necessary utilizing lack of alternative existing rights-of-way, or for septic to sewer conversion projects selected specifically to improve ground and surface water quality.

-If County utility lines are relocated for any purpose, they should be located outside of the coastal high hazard zone, except where there is no cost-feasible alternative.
+If County utility lines are relocated for any purpose, they should be located outside of the coastal high hazard area zene, except where there is no cost-feasible alternative.

-Public facilities, except for recreational facilities, shall not be located by Brevard County within the coastal high hazard zone, except where there are no other cost-feasible alternatives.
+Public facilities, except for recreational facilities, shall not be located by Brevard County within the coastal high hazard area zone, except where there are no other cost-feasible alternatives.
 Corresponding improvements may only be considered when the facilitation of such improvements is needed to support the densities programmed on the Future Land Use Map (FLUM) series of the Comprehensive Plan.